taiscoding/knowledge-base-system/docs/architecture.md

 # Knowledge Base System Architecture

-*Last updated: June 27, 2025*
+*Last updated: December 28, 2025*

 ## Overview

 The Knowledge Base System is designed with a modular architecture that separates concerns and enables flexibility.
-This document describes the high-level architecture, components, data flow, and design patterns used throughout the system.
+This document describes the high-level architecture, components, data flow, and design patterns used throughout the system, with special focus on the enhanced privacy features introduced in v1.3.0.

 ## System Components